uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 Once we have a "Playbook catalog" in the UI, and Uyuni would trigger playbook executions we would need to implement of course a new type of action: `ApplyPlaybook`, which should expose the playbook to the Salt "file_roots" so it's available for Ansible when running.

-3. Adding an Ansible controller from a registered minion:
+3. Adding an Ansible control node from a registered minion:

-This scenario refers to the posibility of adding an Ansible controller from a registered system.
-Similarly to the previous scenarios but in this case, the Ansible controller is a registered system in Uyuni.
+This scenario refers to the posibility of adding an Ansible control node from a registered system.
+Similarly to the previous scenarios but in this case, the Ansible control node is a registered system in Uyuni.

 ### ansible-gatherer

-This is the component that takes care of collecting the inventory, host and playbooks from a given Ansible controller.
+This is the component that takes care of collecting the inventory, host and playbooks from a given Ansible control node.

-Therefore, there might be more than one Ansible controller host, even the Uyuni server, proxy or a registered system, could act at some point as an Ansible controller.
+Therefore, there might be more than one Ansible control node host, even the Uyuni server, proxy or a registered system, could act at some point as an Ansible control node.
 Since data sources, and type of sources (e.g. single host, AWX API) might be multiple, this RFC proposes an approach similarly to what Uyuni does for handling "Virtual Host Managers (VHM)".
 This means, using a Python tool, in this case called something like "ansible-gatherer", which is plugin-based (so easily allows implementing different sources of Ansible inventories).
-This tool would be called via an Uyuni Java schedule, like the "virtual-host-gatherer", passing the necessary information (parameters, type of host, etc) to reach the Ansible controller and collect the necessary information.
+This tool would be called via an Uyuni Java schedule, like the "virtual-host-gatherer", passing the necessary information (parameters, type of host, etc) to reach the Ansible control node and collect the necessary information.

 - Python / Plugin-based (most skeleton reusable from virtual-host-gatherer implementation)
 - Example plugins: